swiftlang/swift-evolution/proposals/0161-key-paths.md

 We would also like to support being able to use _Key Paths_ to access into collections and other subscriptable types, which is not currently possible.

 ## Proposed solution
 We propose introducing a new expression similar to function type references (e.g. `Type.method`), but for properties and subscripts.
 To avoid ambiguities with type properties, we propose we escape such expressions using `\` to indicate that you are talking about the property, not its invocation.
+A key path expression takes the general form `\<Type>.<path>`, where `<Type>` is a type name, and `<path>` is a chain of one or more property, subscript, or optional chaining/forcing operators.
+If the type name can be inferred from context, then it can be elided, leaving `\.<path>`.

 These property reference expressions produce `KeyPath` objects, rather than `Strings`. `KeyPaths` are a family of generic classes _(structs and protocols here would be ideal, but requires generalized existentials)_ which encapsulate a property reference or chain of property references, including the type, mutability, property name(s), and ability to set/get values.